 Function Calling

-Let AI call your functions:
+Let AI call your functions:- Python SDK

-JavaScript SDK
+- JavaScript SDK

 import os